aus36/did-root-wallet/README.md

 ### Uses
 * 🔐 Generates an ed25519 keypair for the user and shows it to them
 * 🌱 Shares the seed phrase that generated the keypair so the user can save it for recovery
-* 📑 Asks the user to input some basic details, and then creates a did:web document and sigchain verifiable presentation
+* 📑 Asks the user to input some basic details, and then creates a did:web document and sigchain verifiable presentation (SCVP)
+* ⚙️ Allows modification of the SCVP to add verified social media accounts in the form of verifiable credentials (VCs)
 ### How to use - Live
 To accesss the application, simply [click this link](https://aus36.github.io/did-root-wallet/) to navigate to the site.
 Also, since the website is a progressive web application, the application can be downloaded and used on or offline on the desktop or mobile.
+(Note that this version is the last stable release and will not always be up to date with the latest changes in the repo)

 ### How to use - For Developers
 To run a development instance of this application: